Truist Financial Boosts Focus Financial Partners (NASDAQ:FOCS) Price Target to $45.00

-Focus Financial Partners (NASDAQ:FOCS – Get Rating) had its target price raised by Truist Financial from $40.00 to $45.00 in a research note released on Wednesday, The Fly reports.
+Focus Financial Partners (NASDAQ:FOCS – Get Rating) had its price objective lifted by Truist Financial from $40.00 to $45.00 in a research report report published on Wednesday, The Fly reports.
 Truist Financial currently has a buy rating on the stock.

 Focus Financial Partners Company Profile